ganeti/ganeti/doc/rapi.rst

 ``POST``
 ~~~~~~~~

-No parameters are required, but ``live`` can be set to a boolean value.
+No parameters are required, but the bool parameter ``live`` can be set
+to use live migration (if available).

     migrate?live=[0|1]